-The Directors have pleasure in submitting their report together with the audited financial statements of the Group and of the Company for the financial year ended 31 December 2020.
+The Directors of Ken Holdings Berhad have pleasure in submitting their report and the audited financial statements of the Group and of the Company for the financial year ended 31 December 2021.

 PRINCIPAL ACTIVITIES

 The principal activities of the Company consist of investment holding and provision of management services.
 The principal activities of its subsidiaries are disclosed in Note 8 to the financial statements.